You’re on a mission to buy resin. You’ve got a project in your head, and resin is what you need to bring it to life.

 So why do some companies tell you their epoxy works for every project?

 Because that’s what is easiest for them.
-They sell you resin, then blame it on you when it doesn’t work for what you want to make.
+They sell you epoxy, then blame it on you when it doesn’t work for what you want to make.

 How do we do that?